IllinoisLegalAidOnline/website-docs/docs/source/lc_pageviews.rst

 Updating the page views is a multi-step process:

-* Pull pageviews from Google Analytics
+* Pull pageviews from Google Analytics using https://ga-dev-tools.google/ga4/query-explorer/
 * Pull node ID/UUID data from the CMS
 * Pull the legal content report from the CMS
 * Run these 3 files through the Tableau GA-pageviews-import to create a single CSV file